davidmerfield/Blot-theme-engine/README.md

 var theme, app;
 var locals = {

-  // This function is invoked to render templates
+  // This function is only invoked to render templates
-  // which contain '{{title}}' (like home.html)
+  // which contain '{{title}}', like our home.html.
-  // We could make a database query here but to
+  // It's asychronous so we could make a db query.
-  // keep it simple, it just returns 'Hello World'
   title: function(token, req, res, callback){
     callback(null, 'Hello World');
   }
 };

 // Initialize the theme